Diving in Raja Ampat - Bluewater Dive Travel

 Are there sharks in Raja Ampat?

-Raja Ampat is home to several different shark species, and most divers will come across whitetip, blacktip, and gray reef sharks during their dives.
-There are also some more unusual species to encounter while scuba diving Raja Ampat such as the wobbegong and several different types of ‘walking’ sharks.
+Raja Ampat is home to several different shark species, and most divers will encounter whitetip, blacktip, and gray reef sharks during their dives.
+You can also encounter some more unusual species while scuba diving Raja Ampat, such as wobbegongs and several different types of ‘walking’ sharks.

 For those passionate about marine life and discovering weird and wonderful new species, Raja Ampat diving is the best in the world.
 The region holds the record for the highest number of species recorded in a single dive and boasts the richest marine diversity on the planet.
 The challenge of getting to Raja may be a bit much for some, but it is well worth the journey for divers keen to experience this uniquely breathtaking array of life and color.